thevoltagesource/LennoxiComfort/README.md

     min_temp: 55 (optional, default = 45)
     max_temp: 90 (optional, default = 95)
 ```
 Platform has to be 'myicomfort' but everything else is your's to customize.
+This version does not support the AirEase thermostat.
 Don't include the parentheses in your config.
 Those are just my way of putting some inline notes in this example.

-### Home Assistant 0.88 to 0.95
-This configuration is just like the current code (>= 0.96) but copy the files from 'myicomfort-old' to your 'myicomfort' directory.
-HA overhauled the climate integration in 0.96 resulting in breaking changes.

 ### Older Home Assistant installations (<0.88)
 Copy 'lennox.py' from 'ha_component' to &lt;config directory&gt;/custom_components/climate and add the following to your configuration.yaml file: